Reservations, gyms and thousands of freezers: Japan's vaccine rollout takes shape

 The Pfizer vaccine is projected to be delivered in batches of 1,000 doses.
 The shot needs to be administered within approximately 10 days when stored in cooler boxes with dry ice.

-Local governments will discuss whether they should designate a vaccination date and time for residents of each region to avoid overcrowding at venues.
+Local governments will discuss whether they should designate a vaccination date and time for residents of each area to avoid overcrowding at venues.

 The ministry is also planning to develop a system that will enable it to share information about stocks of vaccine doses at medical institutions with local governments and distributors, so as to help them avoid allocation problems as much as possible.